Interviewers and potential clients always like to see screenshots. But – especially in the UX arena – they say …

 “Show me Your Process”

-This design exercise was requested by an organization who wanted to assess my UX process and how I think.
+This design exercise in 2014 was requested by an organization who wanted to assess my UX process and how I think.
 They requested that I spend “no more than 2 hours” on addressing this challenge.

 The Challenge: A hypothetical client wants to develop a single source healthcare provider app for the smartphone.